Caregivers - Practices

 a) Provides 2 extra meals with oil topping to the children as per the Special Nutrition Care (SNC) list.

-c) Provides food (at least khichdi with egg) to the mothers/guardians of sick children (mothers or Guardians collects the food from the center).
+c) Provides food (at least khichdi with egg) to the mothers/guardians of sick children (mothers or guardians collects the food from the center).

-e) Provides first-aid (no medication) for minor injuries using first aid kit and informs parents, ASHA and supervisor immediately.
+e) Provides first aid (no medication) for minor injuries using first aid kit and informs parents, ASHA and supervisor immediately.

 f) Co-facilitates and supports supervisors in organizing monthly CMC meetings to discuss nutrition, health, their relevant need-based matters/topics/issues.